yugkapoor14/sales-agent-performance-dashboard/README.md

 ## How to Use

-1. Open the `.pbix` file in Power BI Desktop.
+1. Open the Sales_Agent_Performance_Dashboard.pbix file in Power BI Desktop.
 2. Use the **Branch Group slicer** to filter the dashboard.
 3. Analyze performance through different visualizations.